 On occasion, a person legally allowed to accept service will refuse to take the documents you are trying to deliver.
-Depending on the situation, this could be the servee, a co-resident who could be sub-served, or, in the event of a business, a manager or registered agent.
-In any case, there are certain actions you must take when you encounter these difficulties in order to perform a valid service.
+This could be the servee, a co-resident who could be sub-served, or, in the event of a business, a manager or registered agent.

 It is generally allowed to serve someone who had refused to take the documents, an act often referred to as "Drop Service" since they are most frequently placed on the ground in front of the individual being served.

 Serving someone who has refused is different than serving via social distancing requirements (see Covid-19 Requirements Page).

 Per Customer Rules: If Customer Requirements include "Do not Drop Serve" then you should not serve anyone who refuses the documents.

 Entering information: In these scenarios, submit an attempt and under "What did they say?" select "Service not permitted".